Ambon, Maluku: Economy

 Economic growth rate of Ambon City in 2014 was 5.96%.
 Gross Domestic Regional Product in 2014 both at current market price and at constant market price was increasing gradually.
 The increase, if compared to 2013 GDRP at current market price equal to 12.76 percent and 5.96 percent for GDRP at constant market price.
 The GDRP at current market price in Ambon 2014 was equal to Rp.9.9 trillion, whereas for GDRP at constant 2010 market price, it was equal to Rp.7.77 trillion.

 In 2014, the gross domestic product per capita of Ambon based on current prices grew by 8.3 percent, while for the constant price in Ambon City grew by 1.7 percent.
 GDP per capita of Ambon City in 2014 is 25.16 Million (U $1,836.43).
 The poverty rate in the city of Ambon is 4.42% which is the smallest percentage of poverty in the province of Maluku.

 All twenty one economic sectors in 2014 saw positive growth for GDRP of Ambon.
 For GDRP at current market price, the highest contribution was provided by the electricity and gas Sector with 34.2 percent, while the lowest was human health and Social Work activities with 6.61 percent.

 Education

-The literacy rate was 99.63% in 2010.
-However, the school enrollment rate in Ambon City was only 73% in 2010, whereas the national average was 96%.
-In 201.
-The enrollment rates in Ambon City were 98.72% in the primary education level, 95% in junior high, 78% in high school, and 45% in college or university.

-Currently, the city has 17 higher education institutions.
+The city has 17 higher education institutions.
 These are: